 It’s no secret that technology is changing rapidly and is becoming more and more integrated with businesses across all industries.
-Most organizations are aware of this and are dealing with the dynamic nature of technology in primarily one of two ways: (1) they use the break-fix method; they only update when technology breaks or reaches end of life, or (2) they strategically plan what technology to update at the most appropriate time.
+Most organizations are aware of this and are dealing with the dynamic nature of technology in primarily one of two ways: (1) they use the break-fix method; they only update when technology breaks or reaches the end of life, or (2) they strategically plan what technology to update at the most appropriate time.

 We all know that method 2 is smarter, less costly, and less disruptive.
 You could be advocating method 2 on a larger, more macro scale within your organization.
 But implementing each new technological solution is a project that requires Project Managers.
 Are your Project Managers advocating the same thing?
 According to the 2016 Innotas Annual Project and Portfolio Management Survey, 55% of respondents reported they had a project fail, meaning the project came up short in scope, time, or budget.
 So even though we all know the right way to implement new technology, why do IT projects fail so often?
 Here are some common mistakes that might explain it: